3D Printing Nylon Parts with Living Hinges

 If the hinge is too short or the distance R down the wall to the attachment point is too large (L < πR) the hinge will be under tension in the closed position with the stress concentrated at the attachment points as shown in figure 2.1.
 If the hinge is too long or the attachment points are too close to the mating surface (L > πR), stress will be concentrated at the attachment points as well as the middle of the hinge.
 This also reduces the functionality of the part, as the excess hinge material will act as a spring, prying apart the mating surfaces as shown in figure 2.2.

-With these concepts in mind, we have found that MJF can build living hinges with good results after annealing down to length L=0.05 in. using the formula L=πR.
-Meaning that the minimum distance for R in the formula is 0.016 in.
-Due to how the outside of the hinge stretches relative to the center line of the hinge, smaller hinges (shorter length in the formula L=πR) put more stress on the material than larger hinges.
+With these concepts in mind, we have found that MJF can build living hinges with good results after annealing down to length L = 1.27mm using the formula L = πR.
+Meaning that the minimum distance for R in the formula is 0.4064mm Due to how the outside of the hinge stretches relative to the centre line of the hinge, smaller hinges (shorter length in the formula L = πR) put more stress on the material than larger hinges.

 Larger hinges will put less stress on the material, and will therefore tend to have a longer lifespan.
 However, at some point the hinge becomes too large and may actually decrease the functionality and aesthetics of the part simply because of the size of the hinge feature.